gianfrancodemarco/site/content/posts/dumb-db-1.md

 ---
-title: "DumbDB: Implementing a dumb database from scratch - Part I: an Append Only Database"
+title: "DumbDB: Implementing a dumb DBMS from scratch - Part I: an Append Only Database"
 date: 2025-04-06
 description: ""
 type: "post"
 tags: ["Python", "Databases", "Data Engineering"]
 weight: 1
-summary: "Developing a dumb database from scratch using Python - implement the most common operations on with an Append Only Database"
+summary: "Developing a dumb DBMS from scratch using Python - implement the most common operations on with an Append Only Database"
 image: /images/posts/dumb-db-1/hero.jpg
 showTableOfContents: true
 ---

 Having a fundamental understanding of how databases work is crucial for developers - that's true even if you work as a frontend developer and you won't ever touch a database directly.

+Databases are fundamentally a **systematic collection of data**, and are managed by software called **DBMS** (Database Management Systems).

-Databases are fundamentally an **abstraction of a file system**, that hides from the developer the complexity of the underlying storage, and takes care of a huge amount of details - concurrency, data integrity, availability, optimization, etc., which we usually take for granted.
+A DBMS is an **abstraction of a file system**, that hides from the developer the complexity of the underlying storage, and takes care of a huge amount of details - concurrency, data integrity, availability, optimization, etc., which we usually take for granted.

-As I periodically find myself refreshing my knowledge on the subject, and I'm a huge fan of learning by doing, I had the idea of trying to implement a simple database from scratch.
+As I periodically find myself refreshing my knowledge on the subject, and I'm a huge fan of learning by doing, I had the idea of trying to implement a simple DBMS from scratch.
 As per the title of the project (DumbDB), the aim is not to create a database useful for anything, but rather explore at a deeper level some concepts such as:
 - **basic database strategies**
 - **basic database APIs**